janrvdolf/cuda-gpu-cmake/README.md

 Dependencies
 ============
 Dependencies assume compilation on Linux (Ubuntu).
+Tested on Ubuntu 20.04 and CUDA 11.0.

 - CMake 3.16
 - OpenGL